Welcome to GCC Adjunct Faculty!

 Part-time adjuncts are eligible for some limited benefits as listed in the document below.
 For more information on how to access these benefits, please contact Kathy Forster, Human Resources Coordinator, at ext.
 1315.

-Adjuncts may also take advantage of any of the area providers of services associated with Employee Assistance at low- or sliding scale costs as listed on the document below:
+Adjuncts may also take advantage of any of the free and anonymous services associated with GCC’s Employee Assistance Program as listed on the document below:

 GCC adjunct faculty are paid biweekly.

 Massachusetts State employees are mandated to participate in direct deposit unless to do so will pose undo hardship for the employee.
 Employees wishing to request exemption from direct deposit may pick up an Exemption Request form in Human Resources.
 Employees who do not participate in direct deposit are required to pick up their paychecks in person at the Bursar’s Office at the Main Campus.

 In compliance with the DCE/MCCC Agreement, step salary rates will increase as follows:

 SECTION 14.05 (B): “A unit member shall advance from Step 1 to Step 2, or from Step 2 to Step 3 if hired at Step2, upon teaching a sixth (6th) course in the Division of Continuing Education at the College.
 This Step advancement will occur even if the sixth course is taught concurrently with the fifth course.
 A unit member may be paid at multiple steps in the same semester.”